Linear Drain Guide

 The answers to the above questions fall into the equation of determining the proper type of drain, outlets necessary, and location of the drain.
 These variables can vary drastically from installation to installation, and because of this, it is difficult to have an absolute flow rate.
 Most US residential installations use a 2” waste line, which has an average capacity of 9 GPM at 1⁄2″ head of water, assuming proper venting.
 Adding additional 2″ outlets and tying them to a 3″ waste line will significantly increase the flow rate to 21 GPM.
 Infinity Drain’s 3″ outlet products have an average capacity of 21 GPM.

 Infinity Drain products are intended for both indoor and outdoor use.
-For indoor installations, we recommend an outlet every 30″.
-For example, on a 60″ length drain, if the outlet is centered, it is considered to have 30″ on either side.
-In the same example, if the outlet is offset 5″ to one side, we would recommend a secondary outlet, especially for a threshold installation.
+For indoor installations, we recommend an outlet every 60”.
+For example, on a 72” length drain, if the outlet is offset 5” to one side, we would recommend a secondary outlet, especially for a zero-threshold installation.
 Our 72″, 80″, and 96″ kits come standard with two outlet assemblies.
-Site Sizeable (S) Series can add additional outlet components to the kit.
-We can custom fabricate the FX, FF, and FT linear drain series with multiple outlets.
+The Site Sizeable (S) Series can add additional outlet components to the kit.
+Custom fabrication with multiple outlets is available on the [FX], [FF], [FCS], [FCB], and [FT] linear drain Series.
 Outdoor installations: Outlet frequency is dependent on drain application and geographic location.
 Please contact us with questions regarding your specific installation.

-The type of waterproofing can help determine which linear drain series (S, FX, FF, FT) to specify.
+Waterproofing technique can help determine which linear drain series to specify.
 If using a traditional type of waterproofing, the professional will typically build a shower pan (wet waterproofed area) with PVC, Vinyl, Lead, Hot Mop, Copper or Fiberglass material.
-Infinity Drain’s S, FX, and TD Series are recommended.
-If using a modern type of waterproofing such as liquid or a fabric install, the professional can more easily waterproof over a greater floor area to build a barrier free or zero threshold installation.
-Infinity Drain’s FF, FT, and TDB Series are recommended for this type of waterproofing.
+Infinity Drain’s [S] and [FX] Series are recommended.
+If using a modern type of waterproofing such as liquid membrane or fabric sheet, the professional can more easily waterproof over a greater floor area to build a barrier free or zero threshold installation.
+Infinity Drain’s [FF], [FCS], and [FT] Series are recommended for this type of waterproofing.